great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/_install_additional_dependencies/_azure_blob_storage.md

 import RecommendedVirtualEnvironment from '../../_core_components/prerequisites/_recommended_virtual_environment.md';
 import InfoUsingAVirtualEnvironment from '../../_core_components/admonitions/_if_you_are_using_a_virtual_environment.md';

 Azure Blob Storage stores unstructured data on the Microsoft cloud data storage platform.
-To validate Azure Blob Storage data with GX Core you install additional Python libraries and define a connection string.
+To validate Azure Blob Storage data with {GxData.product_name} you install additional Python libraries and define a connection string.

 ## Prerequisites